Liberty Medical: Advertising

-Liberty Medical television commercials air frequently during the CBS TV show The Price Is Right and other daytime TV programs in the United States.
 They have featured veteran character actor Wilford Brimley, who had been the spokesman since 1999 (and a diabetic since 1979).
 Wilford Brimley was famously known for the slogan "Call Liberty, they can help you live a better life", as well as telling diabetics to "check your blood sugar, and check it often".
 Other celebrity diabetics who have done at least one commercial for the company include Nell Carter, Phylicia Rashad, and Delta Burke.

 In popular culture

 Liberty Medical TV commercials have been parodied on Family Guy and Saturday Night Live.
 Since those parodies, YouTube users have created "mash-ups" of Liberty TV commercials featuring Wilford Brimley, garnering hundreds of thousands of views and creating an internet meme.
 Internet users have also posted pictures captioned "Diabeetus" in reference to Brimley's pronunciation of "diabetes".

 American Diabetes Association

 Liberty Medical is a major contributor and National Strategic Partner of the American Diabetes Association (ADA), supporting the organization and its mission, "to prevent and cure diabetes and to improve the lives of all people affected by diabetes."

 The company and the ADA collaborate in providing educational information to patients, including a campaign and series of articles called "I decide" that are published in Liberty's Health Matters magazine.

 On December 19, 2008, Liberty Medical spokesman Wilford Brimley was recognized by the ADA for his advocacy efforts on behalf of diabetes awareness and education.
 The actor received the ADA's "Lifetime of Service" award during a ceremony at Liberty Medical headquarters in Port St. Lucie, Florida.